rclone/rclone/docs/content/overview.md

 above).

-However this can be incorrect in some scenarios, for example if you have a Windows file system with characters such as `＊` and `？` that you want to remain as those characters on the remote rather than being translated to `*` and `?`.
+However this can be incorrect in some scenarios, for example if you have a Windows file system with Unicode fullwidth characters `＊`, `？` or `：`, that you want to remain as those characters on the remote rather than being translated to regular (halfwidth) `*`, `?` and `:`.

 The `--backend-encoding` flags allow you to change that.
 You can disable the encoding completely with `--backend-encoding None` or set `encoding = None` in the config file.

 Encoding takes a comma separated list of encodings.
-You can see the list of all available characters by passing an invalid value to this flag, e.g. `--local-encoding "help"` and `rclone help flags encoding` will show you the defaults for the backends.
+You can see the list of all possible values by passing an invalid value to this flag, e.g. `--local-encoding "help"`.
+The command `rclone help flags encoding` will show you the defaults for the backends.

 | Encoding  | Characters |